Learning Outcomes

 This article has covered the following key knowledge points:

-- Section 2 HRA requires courts to take Strasbourg case law into account but does not bind them.
+- Section 2 HRA requires courts to take Strasbourg case law into account, but this is not binding precedent.

-- Section 3 HRA obliges courts to interpret legislation compatibly with Convention rights where possible.
+- Section 3 HRA obliges courts to interpret legislation compatibly with Convention rights wherever possible, unless to do so would rewrite or contradict the fundamental features of the Act.

-- Section 4 HRA allows higher courts to declare legislation incompatible, without invalidating it.
+- Section 4 HRA allows higher courts to declare legislation incompatible with Convention rights, without invalidating primary legislation or requiring amendment; Parliament retains sovereignty.

-- Section 6 HRA makes it unlawful for public authorities to act incompatibly with Convention rights.
+- Section 6 HRA makes it unlawful for public authorities to act incompatibly with Convention rights unless compelled by primary legislation.

 Key Terms and Concepts